RoamGuru Roam Guru

 By Train:

-• The Minimetrò connects Fontivegge to the historic center.
+• Minimetrò connects Fontivegge to the historic center.

 By Car:

-• Parking available at Pian di Massiano (Minimetrò connection) or various escalator-linked garages (Mercato Coperto, Briglie di Braccio, Piazza Partigiani).
+• Park at Pian di Massiano (Minimetrò connection) or escalator-linked garages (Mercato Coperto, Briglie di Braccio, Piazza Partigiani).

 • The historic center is a ZTL (limited traffic zone)—non-resident vehicles prohibited.